Survey on 3D face reconstruction from uncalibrated images

-where $(\Iin^{\text{R}(i)},\Iin^{\text{G}(i)},\Iin^{\text{B}(i)})$ are the RGB colours of the pixel $i$ in the image $\Iin$.
-For a set of pixel-vertex correspondences, they constructed a linear system of equations by imposing R-G and G-B ratios that is solved for the texture model parameters.

-In their following works \citep{AldrianSmithICCVW2011,AldrianSmithBMVC2011,AldrianSmithPAMI2013}, Aldrian and Smith imposed less restrictive assumptions on the illumination model of the face.
-Where\-as in \citep{AldrianSmithBMVC2010} they assumed a Lambertian reflectance model (diffuse-only), thereafter they adopted a Phong reflectance model, which comprises additive diffuse and specular terms.
+Whereas linearising the fitting process results on an increased computational efficiency, the resulting reconstruction are not very accurate and strong assumptions are required.
+Consequently, Aldrian and Smith, in their following works \citep{AldrianSmithICCVW2011,AldrianSmithBMVC2011,AldrianSmithPAMI2013}, imposed less restrictive assumptions on the illumination model of the face.
+Where\-as in \citep{AldrianSmithBMVC2010} they assumed a Lambertian reflectance model, thereafter they adopted a dichromatic reflectance model, which is a more realistic model since it comprises additive diffuse and specular terms.
 In \citep{AldrianSmithICCVW2011,AldrianSmithBMVC2011} they proposed different approaches to estimate the texture and illumination parameters, which are later summarised in \citep{AldrianSmithPAMI2013}.